-The park is one of the most fascinating of Italy; it was voted most beautiful park of Italy in 2013; in 2015 it was awarded with the second place in Europe's most Beautiful Parks.
+The park is one of the most fascinating of Italy; it was voted most beautiful park of Italy in 2013; in 2015 it was awarded with the second place in Europe’s most Beautiful Parks and was voted “the most beautiful flower display in Italy”; in 2017 it obtained European recognition for its ecological gardening.
 Every year, from March to November, hundreds of thousands of visitors enter the park to enjoy this paradise on earth.

 History of Parco Sigurtà

 Parco Giardino Sigurtà is not only naturally beautiful, it is also rich in history.

 In 1417 the patrician Nicolò Girolamo Contarini built a “Domus Magna”, a villa surrounded by homes for farmer workers, in an agricultural estate with a small garden.
 In 1616 the Guarienti family, owners of the estate since 1436, started to enlarge the garden, that became an amenable place for the delight of guests visiting the villa.
 In 1776 the Maffei family obtained water-drawing rights from the nearby river Mincio for irrigation purposes; the opportunity to get water from the river changed the fate of the park.